In my hand I hold a dollar bill

 1. Blessed Is The Black 2.
 6669 3.
 Burn The Cross 4.
 Out Of The Grave 5.
 Rock This Church 6.
 Iron Dick 7.
 The Monger 8.
 McDonaldland Massacre 9.
 Another Life 10.
 Creature Of Duty (And My Duty Is Death)

-When the title track of Coven's debut starts off with some captivating, classy riffs, you'd be forgiven for thinking that you are into something great.
-As it turns out, Blessed Is The Black is musically decent but not overly impressive.
-Maybe the most notable feature in Coven's sound is the vocals that are overdone beyond belief most of the time.
-On some tracks the vocals sound almost normal, on others the result is pretty close to ridiculous to say the least.
-The lyrics are some of the most amusing and tasteless in the genre - tracks like 6669 and Iron Dick must have been possible only in the glorious eighties.
-Of the better tracks, McDonaldland Massacre is just about as hilarious as you could possibly imagine, and more.
-Among this plethora of bad taste, Another Life is a surprisingly classy and fascinating anthem.
-Overall, despite its controversial nature Blessed Is The Black can be a fairly enjoyable experience if not taken too seriously.
+When Coven's debut album starts off with some very captivating riffs, you'd be forgiven for thinking that you are into something great.
+In reality, Blessed Is The Black is a decent but not unreservedly impressive mixture of thrash and some more traditional elements.
+Maybe the most notable detail is the vocals that appear somewhat overdone a lot of the time.
+Also, the lyrics are easily some of the most amusing in the genre - making tracks like 6669 and Iron Dick must have been possible only in the glorious 1980s.
+On a positive note, McDonaldland Massacre sounds just about as hilarious as you could possibly imagine, and the most stylish songs Out Of The Grave and Another Life are surprisingly classy performances.
+As it turns out, Blessed Is The Black can be a fairly enjoyable experience after all, if you don't take all of it too seriously.

 COVEN - Death Walks Behind You